 It is my absolute pleasure to welcome you to ICANN61 in San Juan, Puerto Rico.
 This is the first ICANN Public Meeting held on the island since 2007, & it could not have come at a more important time.
-Having this meeting in San Juan is a testament to the strength and resiliency of the Puerto Rican people, & we’re incredibly excited to be here.
-It is my hope that this meeting can help demonstrate to the rest of the world that Puerto Rico is indeed open for business.
+Having this meeting in San Juan is a testament to the strength & resiliency of the Puerto Rican people, & we’re incredibly excited to be here.
+It is my hope that this meeting can help demonstrate to the rest of the intercontinental that Puerto Rico is indeed open for business.

 As you prepare to attend in person, or online through the wide range of remote participation options available, I’m highly encourage you to download the recent ICANN org Report to the Board, which was made available a short time ago.
 This report provides a great deal of information about the org, & is a good way to learn about what each Department is working on.
 In addition to this report, we have just published our first-ever Complaints Office report.

 I attended my first ICANN meeting nearly two years ago, &, looking back, we’ve accomplished quite a lot since that time.
 However, there’s still quite a lot ahead of us.
 With the community, we have been working incredibly hard to develop an interim model for collecting registration data & implementing directory services in preparation for the impending May 2018 deadline of the European Commission’s General Data Protection Regulation.
 Many of us will be meeting during ICANN61 to continue these discussions as we move forward with this important task.

 During ICANN61, we’ll be holding another open Q&A with the ICANN org Executive Team.
 This session, which is in addition to the Public Forums, gives you another opportunity to ask us any questions you may have.